 to-Xmx4G

-- Right-click on the Start button and select System.
+- Right-click the Start button and choose System.

-- Go to the Advanced tab and click on Change under the Virtual memory section.
+- Go to the Advanced tab and click Change in the Virtual memory area.

 - Uncheck Automatically manage paging file size for all drives.

-- Select the drive where your game is installed and choose Custom size.
+- Pick the drive with your game and choose Custom size.

-- Enter initial and maximum sizes for the paging file (in MB).
-Microsoft recommends setting the maximum size to 1.5 to 3 times the amount of RAM on your computer.
+- Set initial and max sizes for the paging file in MB.
+The tip is to make the max size 1.5 to 3 times your RAM.

 Recommended tip: 30+ Windows 11 Services to Disable for Better Gaming Performance